What’s new?

 After 1492

-However, in the 18th century, some thinkers argued the importance of Jewish communities for the Spanish heritage.
-The few attempts to cancel the expulsion decree and allow the return of Jews failed.
-In the 19th century, Jewish merchants started visiting Spain for textile trade, establishing small Jewish communities, which were recognized in the 20th century.
+• 19th century- Jewish merchants started visiting Spain for textile trade, establishing small Jewish communities that were officially recognized in the 20th century.
 In 1913, Professor Abraham Shalom Yehuda was invited to teach Hebrew at the University in Madrid.
 In 1914, Barcelona opened a synagogue, and Madrid followed in 1917.

-After World War I, these efforts of Jewish recognition intensified.
-On December 24th, 1924, the Spanish government issued the decree granting Sephardim Spanish nationality on certain conditions.
-During World War II, due to the revival of anti-Semitic propaganda, the synagogues and Jewish cemeteries in Madrid and Barcelona were closed, and circumcisions and marriages were prohibited.
+• World War II – Due to the revival of anti-Semitic propaganda, synagogues and Jewish cemeteries in Madrid and Barcelona were closed, and circumcisions and marriages were prohibited due to the revival of anti-Semitic propaganda.
 As a neutral state in the war, Spain was an exit point for many European Jews who were kept there in camps until their deportation to the USA.

-In the decades after WWII, despite Spain being a Catholic country, Jewish communities began to form again, opening synagogues and centers for studying Spanish Judaism.
-Spain’s constitution from 1978 guaranteed all citizens religious freedom, and today, we can find Jewish communities in Barcelona, Madrid, Valencia, Malaga, and Seville, as well as in Melilla and Ceuta, the Moroccan enclaves.
+• Post WWII Despite Spain being a Catholic country, Jewish communities began to form again, opening synagogues and centers for studying Spanish Judaism.
+From 1978, Spain’s constitution from 1978 guaranteed all citizens religious freedom, Today, one can find Jewish communities in Barcelona, Madrid, Valencia, Malaga, and Seville, as well as in Melilla and Ceuta, the Moroccan enclaves.

 Share this post: